SCIO Connect Program

-If you are a family member of someone who has sustained an SCI, we can arrange for you to meet with a Family Support Volunteer who can relate to your experience and support you through the process and any challenges you’re facing.
+If you are a family member of someone who has sustained an SCI, we can arrange for you to meet with a Family Peer Support Volunteer who can relate to your experience and support you through the process and any challenges you’re facing.

 Peer-to-peer experiences and understanding is a vital part of our monthly Peer Connections workshops across the province.
 We gather informally, often with an expert speaker, have a few snacks and share insights and solutions to issues related to living with a spinal cord injury.
 It’s fun and fundamentally helpful!

 Everyone is welcome to attend each workshop – just let us know to expect you.
 Our topics and locations vary and are driven by the specific needs of people living with spinal cord injury.
 Here are some of the workshop topics we’ve hosted recently (and will be coming round again, so don’t worry if you’ve missed one of interest):